Coastal Nature Tour

 Pick up from location of choice within Byron Bay and surrounds.
 See below for pick up instructions.

 Begin the tour with a walk along a sand track through the native coastal heath, taking in the native banksias and wildlife.
-Continuing along Seven Mile Beach, keep an eye out for whales, dolphins and diving seabirds.
 Relax with and rejuvenate with a fresh swim in the tea tree-surrounded lake.

 Natural Surf Beach

-Walk up the cliff-side forest track and take in the spectacular views across the ocean towards Byron Bay.
-Opportunity for a swim at the beautiful surf beach before our return to Byron Bay.
+Walk along the pristine beach and take in the spectacular views across the ocean towards Byron Bay.
+Whales and dolphins are often spotted from the shore, as well as eagles and falcons.
+Opportunity for a swim before our return to Byron Bay.

 Return to Byron Bay